Sidd2024/Django-Portfolio/README.md

 # Django-Portfolio

-This is a portfolio I'm making with Python using the Django framework.
+This is a portfolio I made with Python using the Django framework.
 I have made other portfolios in the past using WordPress and a Bootstrap template.
 I figured I would build one from scratch to enhance my Django skills. <br />

 ![Portfolio Snippet](https://i.imgur.com/T48CWPF.png)
 <br />